 Access to Campus Health Care services is by appointment only.
 In-person appointments are available at Kingston Campus following telephone medical screening.
-In-person appointments are based on medical need, following the screening.
+In-person appointments are based on medical needs, following the screening.
 All other appointments will be booked as telemedicine appointments.
-Appointments are available Monday to Friday, 8:00am-4:00pm.
+Appointments are available Monday to Friday, 8:00 am-4:00 pm.

 Telemedicine appointments are available to all students tri-campus.
 Students at Cornwall, Brockville and Kingston campuses can access campus health care services via telemedicine if medically indicated following telephone consultation.
 To book a telemedicine appointment, please call 613.544.5400, ext.
 5521.